Language

 User experience

-The following images show a demo menu panel in English and Arabic:
+The following images show a demo menu panel in different languages:

 Language display logic